FREE SHIPPING OVER £29

 Bacterial Infections or HGE (Hemorrhagic Gastroenteritis)

-Bacteria can trigger sudden, severe bloody diarrhoea.
+Bacteria can trigger sudden, severe bloody diarrhoea, and these cases may have an underlying cause your vet needs to identify for effective treatment.
 HGE often appears in otherwise healthy dogs.

 Treatment: Fluids and vet care ASAP!